 - SQUIDs (superconducting quantum interference devices) are being used in the production of highly sensitive magnetometers.
 They are generally used for the detection of land mines.

-- Superconducting magnets are also used in Magnetic Resonance Imaging (MRI) machine.
+- Superconducting magnets are also used in Magnetic Resonance Imaging (MRI) machines.

 - As we know due to the electrical resistance, there is a power loss while power transmission.
 So nowadays, superconducting cables are used in place of ordinary cable lines to avoid power loss.